When to Replace Cycling Shoes? 3 Signs to Watch Out for

 They may be either in a desolate state, or you simply want to buy new shoes that you like.

-For example, my first cycling shoes were perfectly functional, but they looked terrible.
+For example, my first cycling shoes were perfectly functional but looked terrible.
 I was ashamed of wearing them, so I bought a new pair.

-The important thing is if you can afford to spend money on new shoes or not.
-If you can’t, don’t worry and save a little bit longer.
+The important thing is whether you can afford to spend money on new shoes.
+If you can’t, don’t worry and save a little longer.

 Conclusion